kyma-project/modulectl/docs/gen-docs/modulectl_scaffold.md

     --gen-security-config string   Specifies the security file in the generated module config.
 A scaffold security config file is generated if it doesn't exist (default "sec-scanners-config.yaml").
 -h, --help                         Provides help for the scaffold command.
     --module-channel string        Specifies the module channel in the generated module config file (default "regular").
-    --module-config string         Specifies the name of the generated module configuration file (default "scaffold-module-config.yaml").
+    --config-file string           Specifies the name of the generated module configuration file (default "scaffold-module-config.yaml").
     --module-name string           Specifies the module name in the generated config file (default "kyma-project.io/module/mymodule").
     --module-version string        Specifies the module version in the generated module config file (default "0.0.1").
 -o, --overwrite                    Specifies if the command overwrites an existing module configuration file.